YuudachiXMMY/JadynHwu-Wordpress/content/projects/BenchMark-Automation.md

 showInProjects: true
 ---

-A Python Automation for Graphic Testing on Games and Office.
+A Python Automation for Grapics Testing on Games and Office.